 Your child’s health and fitness level

 This is a good way to start a conversation between your pediatrician and your child.
-Your pediatrician will be able to tell you and your child about their overall health and any concerns you should be aware of.

 Your Child’s Age

-These guidelines address appropriate race distances for children starting at Pre-K and give you some guidance on training and encouraging your child.
+Their guidelines address appropriate race distances for children starting at Pre-K and give you some guidance on training and encouraging your child.

-RRCA Youth Running Guidelines
+RRCA FUNdamentals of Youth Running

 - Children 5 and under should focus on “dash” events that range from a few yards to 400 meters.